coltongrainger/fscss-volunteers/_posts/2018-02-08-farm-day-care.md

 ### Who is welcome?

 - Families staying in Cold Weather Shelter or as guests at Pear Blossom Place.
+  - Technically families enrolled in Homeless Family Services at the Family Support Center.
-- The trips are intended for children who can walk independently, between late 2 years old to 5 years old.
+- The trips are intended for children who can walk independently, between late 2 to 6 years old.
-- Parents are welcome to come but not required.
+- We have limited capacity in the vans, generally 6 spots are available.

 ### Contact